-Following are a few tips on how you can help keep your web development costs down, compiled based on our experience and the typical areas where additional cost can (sometimes) be incurred unnecessarily from a client perspective.
+Following are a few tips on how you can help keep your software development and web development costs down, based on our experience and the typical areas where additional cost can (sometimes) be incurred unnecessarily from a client perspective.

 All too often and sometimes understandably, clients feel that getting their website developed is a one off occasion and they need to cram in everything they feel their customers may ever need.
 The result is a huge scale, costly project, often based largely only on assumptions of what functionality is needed and required that can turn out to be less utilised than anticipated.